Skip to main content

 Course structure

-You may choose from a range of specialist elective subjects in health, engineering, environment, management, and Indigenous knowledges.
+You may choose from a range of specialist elective subjects in health, engineering, management, environmental science, social and community work, Indigenous knowledges, public policy and international studies.

 When you graduate, you may be eligible to continue on a pathway to a Graduate Diploma of Emergency and Disaster Management or a Master of Emergency and Disaster Management.